Creamy and full of taco flavor, this Taco Mac and Cheese is a delicious and easy homemade dinner recipe!

 - A complete meal

-- Macaroni (or other small shape pasta) -- go for whichever you have on hand and/or prefer!
+- Macaroni (or other small shape pasta) -- whichever you have on hand or prefer

-- Sweet pepper -- red, orange, or yellow does the trick!
+- Sweet pepper -- red, orange, yellow, or green

 - Easy homemade taco seasoning -- chili powder, ground cumin, dried oregano, garlic powder, smoked paprika, and salt

 - Salsa -- choose your favorite flavor.
-I even make this with pineapple salsa and it's delicious
+Even pineapple or peach salsas can be delicious.

 - Light cream cheese -- adds extra creaminess to the sauce without all the calories of full-fat cream cheese